howonlee/mertonon/docs/roadmap.md

 - Async bounded thing integration?
 I want like, turn on forward pass in 5 seconds but nature of neural shit means that you want dedup of idem message thing basically.
 And you really want it async in txn
 - Kick off forward passes every time we change anything (I think as FE event to BE trivial service thingy)
 - Munge and validate password according to a serious password-based-auth checklist
+- Cut alpha, sponsor more newsletters

 - RBAC BE.
 EE plugin for full RBAC, CE for general user-admin thing
 - RBAC FE
-- Cut alpha, sponsor more newsletters
+- Splitscreen views and mutations
 - Full grad view (exec summary view)
 - Email integration (as first integration)
 - Crontab for adjustments, emails